tomas-fryza/avr-course/Labs/02-leds/Assignment.md

 ### Push button

-1. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
+1. Part of the C code listing which toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.
-Let the push button is connected to port D:
+Let the push button is connected to port D. Always use syntax highlighting and meaningful comments:

 ```c
     // Configure Push button at port D and enable internal pull-up resistor